gahjelle/advent_of_code/gleam/README.md

 Follow these steps after solving a puzzle:

-1. Store the solution to an output file:
+1. Store the expected results in the `gleam.toml` project file.

+2. Add a snapshot test with title `"Puzzle 2015-01"` (with appropriate numbers), run it, and accept it:

     ```console
+    $ gleam test
-    $ gleam run run 1 --year=2015.txt > output/2015/1.gleam.txt
+    $ gleam run -m birdie
     ```

-2. Store the expected results in the `gleam.toml` project file.

 3. Update READMEs across all projects: